 - Stat Goal: The value of Crit will increase a bit more with higher copies of Muku Chief, since he provides us with additional Crit Damage.
 With that said, Versatility is also an excellent stat for us.
 Try to stack them evenly while allowing Crit to be a bit higher when possible.

 - Haste - One of our thumbs up stats and present on all of our set gear and class weapons, making it unavoidable.
 An outstanding stat in theory and practice, it provides additional ticks for our Frostbeam and Tidepool which are our main damaging abilities.
+Our goal is to either build just a bit more haste than our set gear provides, or to go all in on it with a haste imagine as well.

 - You’ll get a colossal amount of Mastery for free on class gear and set bonuses, so spend your other gear slots on Versatility if you can to take advantage of its separate damage multiplier.